akaase/hw-06-tuples-dicts/README.md

 April Ludgate in Administration can be reached at 555-3345.
 ```

-**Hint:** Dictionaries have values that can be accessed with keys, for example, `employees['name']`.
+**Hint:** Remember that dictionaries have values that can be accessed with keys, for example, `employees['name']`.
 Keys are typically strings but can be numbers also.

 ---

-# Part 3: Reverse Lookup
+# Exercise 3: Reverse Lookup

 *Part 3 is medium in difficulty.
-You'll have to do some research to figure out how to accomplish this.*
+You'll have to read and understand some Python documentation to figure out how to accomplish this.*

-Create a file called `part3.py` and write your solution code in there.
+Create a file called `exercise3.py` and write your solution code in there.

 Finding the value from a key is easy: `my_dictionary[key]`.
 But, what if you only have the value and want to find the key?